cartalyst/alerts/usage/index.md

 Alert classes can be useful when it comes to adding classes to HTML elements, let's take an `error` alert as an example.

-The `class` property on every alert defaults to the error type, in our case `error`.
+The `class` property on every alert defaults to the alert type, in our case `error`.

 ##### Alert